matthewjfontenot/Landmarks/README.md

 # Landmarks
-I created a Landmarks App based on the SwiftUI Tutorial on Apple's Developer site.
+I created a Landmarks App based on the SwiftUI Tutorial on Apple's Developer website.